Assignment 2 - Innovation Seminar

 The presentations should attempt to cover the following points about the chosen innovation:

-- Why we should care about the product you chose
+2. Why we should care about the innovation you chose (i.e. the potential impact).

-- What are the limitations of the product, and suggestions on how they can be overcome
+4. What are the limitations of the innovation, and suggestions on how they can be overcome.

-In particular, each presentation is limited to 20 slides, and each slide should have exactly 20 seconds of air time.
-This means that each presentation should be approximately 7 minutes long.
+In brief, each presentation is limited to 20 slides, and each slide should have exactly 20 seconds of air time.
+This means that each presentation should be approximately 7 minutes (6 minutes 40 seconds to be precise) long.
 Please stay within this time limit.
 You can choose to have a single person present or have more than one, but keep in mind that you have a limited time.
-The teaching staff WILL cut you off after 7 minutes.
+The teaching staff WILL cut you off after the time limit.

 Perhaps it is impossible to cover all the suggested points above in 7 minutes?
 Well, the point here is to make a thoughtful presentation.
 You need to work out as a group exactly what to do if you can't fit everything into 7 minutes.
 Sometimes less is more.
 Sometimes it's not.
 Life is full of hard questions.